Philippe Dro

 Series B in 2023

-InDevR, Inc. is a biotechnology company based in Boulder, Colorado, focused on developing and marketing life science instrumentation and assay products for the analysis of viruses and microorganisms.
-The company offers a range of products including the Virus Counter for virus quantification, the FluChip for rapid pathogen detection, and the ViroPrep Allantoic Influenza kit for sample preparation.
-Additionally, InDevR provides the miPLEX platform for multiplexed immunoassays, the Vidia fluorescence microarray imaging system, and the ampliPHOX Reader for image interpretation of microarrays.
-These innovative technologies support vaccine research, development, and manufacturing by facilitating the tracking of seasonal and emerging influenza viruses, as well as enhancing diagnostic applications in the life sciences industry.
-InDevR was incorporated in 2002.
+InDevR, Inc. is a biotechnology company based in Boulder, Colorado, specializing in the development and marketing of life science instrumentation and assay products focused on the analysis of viruses and microorganisms.
+Established in 2002, InDevR offers a range of innovative technologies, including the Virus Counter for virus quantification, the FluChip for rapid pathogen detection, and the ViroPrep Allantoic Influenza sample cleanup kit.
+The company also provides the miPLEX system for multiplexed immunoassays, the Vidia fluorescence microarray imaging system, and the ampliPHOX Reader for photo-polymerization activation on microarrays.
+InDevR's products are designed to enhance vaccine characterization and facilitate the research, development, and manufacturing of vaccines, particularly in tracking seasonal and emerging influenza viruses.

 MinervaX